22 Dutch Foods You Must Try In The Netherlands

 Dutch people love fries, and fries need a sauce.
 That’s where joppiesaus comes along.
 It’s a mixture of onions and a mild curry powder with mayo.
 It’s very unhealthy, like most of the Dutch specialties, but it tastes good.

 The bright yellow sauce Joppiesaus was invented by Janyne “Joppie” de Jager circa 2000 when Janyne worked at Annie’s Snackbar in Glanerbrug.
-Elite Salades & Snacks bought the recipe, and it entered production in 2002.
+Elite Salades & Snacks bought the recipe and entered production in 2002.
 You’ll find it served with fast food dishes across the Netherlands!

 7. Kibbeling and Lekkerbekje

 Kibbeling is the most popular market snack in the Netherlands.
-It’s a fried battered fish (usually cod or ray-finned whiting) with tartar sauce that’s the Dutch answer to fish and chips.
+It’s a fried battered fish (usually cod or ray-finned whiting) with tartar sauce.

 The word kibbeling usually referred to the cheeks of the cod which were an important part of the Dutch diet in the 19th century.
 Before that, circa the early 1800s, it referred to the waste parts of a fish including the head that was usually given to the poor, but come 1849, it referred to only the cheeks of the cod.
 In the 1950s, a fishmonger from IJmuiden got the brilliant idea of breading the cod cheeks and selling them as a snack to tourists.
 And it soon rose to popularity.